 Also, the dead and wilting flowers are not aesthetic and provide shelter to bugs.

 Check out the best vines with orange here

 While following the Gerbera Daisy Care instructions, you must take care of the re-potting schedule.
 Transplant it in a new pot when it outgrows the old one; you’ll know when the plant will start to look too big for its old pot.
 Any pot that’s 2-3 inches larger in diameter than the current one will do.

 Ensure sufficient drainage holes at the bottom of the new pot too.
 Provide a base of three inches thick potting mix before placing the plant in the container and filling it up again.
 The roots should be below the surface of the topsoil.

 NOTE: Cut back the rotten or diseased roots before re-potting Gerbera and remove some soil around the root ball to free the roots.

 Find out the best bushes with pink flowers here

 Outdoor Gerbera Daisy Care

-Morning and early noon sun are ideal for this plant, but prolonged exposure to hot afternoon sun is not suitable.
-Especially in the scorching summer heat, protecting from the sun in the mid hours of the day is very crucial.
+Morning sun is ideal for this plant, but prolonged exposure to hot afternoon sun is not recommended.
+Especially in the scorching summer heat, protecting from the sun in the mid-hours of the day is very crucial.
 This article at the Florida University Extension suggests the same.

-The plant won’t tolerate frost so move outdoors only when there is no trace of frost left.
-Dig a hole about 8-10 inches deep and plant the Gerbera.
+The plant won’t tolerate frost, so move outdoors only when there is no trace of freezing weather and frost left.
+Dig a hole about 6-8 inches deep and plant the Gerbera.
 Just remember, the planting depth should be the same as the way it was when the transplant was growing in the pot.

 Keep the soil slightly moist but wait before watering again until the top 1 inch of soil is dry.
 Water thoroughly until it starts to seep out from the bottom holes.